looker-open-source/sdk-codegen/docs/pagination.md

 If the `total count` of items can be known, the value of this header is that count.
 If `total count` is unknown, this header is not in the endpoint response.

-Because many Looker endpoints restrict the user's ability to view individual items of a collection based on complex access constraints, sometimes calculating the total count would degrade performance too much.
+Because many Looker endpoints restrict the user's ability to view individual items of a collection based on complex access constraints, sometimes calculating the total count degrades performance too much to calculate it.

 ### Link header

 The Looker API adopts the [GitHub Link header values](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#link-header).

-The `Link` header is always returned if pagination headers are returned in the response.
+Pagination responses always include `Link` headers.
+Different **Link Relation Type** (`rel`) values may or may not exist in the Link header.

-See the table below for Looker's use of these same `rel` types.
+The table below explains Looker's use of the `rel` values adopted from GitHub.

 | Rel     | Description                                                                                                                           |
 | ------- | ------------------------------------------------------------------------------------------------------------------------------------- |